 Material Costs

 Materials make up the bulk of the budget.
-The type of materials you choose greatly affects the total cost.
+The type you pick has the biggest effect on the total.
 Primary materials for a 12×16 shed include:

 - Lumber: For framing and structure ($500–$1,500).